 Ample research demonstrates that workers frequently struggle involuntarily to establish boundaries with their managers, colleagues and employees.
 Sending job emails outside working hours is one way they do so.
 In five studies involving more than 2,000 working adults, the majority of senders of after-hours work emails underestimate how recipients feel obligated to respond instantly, even when speed of reply doesn’t add value or is unnecessary.

 And, despite the exceptional situation and many of us are in today as a result of Covid-19, we need to ask: how can workers continue to compartmentalize their work and non-work lives?
 How can you avoid burnout?
-How would we “leave our job at the door” if we don’t go out the door any more?
+How would we “leave our job at the door” if we don’t go out the door any more and we are always near a computer with a wifi connection?
 What will bosses, supervisors and colleagues do to help each other deal with this?

 Here are three simple, effective, and powerful things you can do today to reduce your chances of burnout.